 San Angelo is a larger medium-sized city located in the state of Texas.
 With a population of 100,450 people and 25 constituent neighborhoods, San Angelo is the 37th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Angelo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+San Angelo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, San Angelo is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in San Angelo who work in office and administrative support (14.00%), sales jobs (10.25%), and management occupations (7.22%).
+There are especially a lot of people living in San Angelo who work in office and administrative support (13.12%), sales jobs (10.84%), and management occupations (7.63%).

-The education level of San Angelo citizens is a little higher than the average for US cities and towns: 21.61% of adults in San Angelo have at least a bachelor's degree.
+The citizens of San Angelo are slightly better educated than the national average of 21.84% for all cities and towns, with 22.31% of adults in San Angelo having a bachelor's degree or advanced degree.

-San Angelo is a somewhat ethnically-diverse city.
+San Angelo is an extremely ethnically-diverse city.
 The people who call San Angelo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Angelo residents report their race to be White, followed by Black or African-American.
 San Angelo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.94% of the city’s residents.
-Important ancestries of people in San Angelo include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 40.22% of the city’s residents.
+Important ancestries of people in San Angelo include Irish, English, French , and Italian.

 The most common language spoken in San Angelo is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Korean.